blindfuzzy/LHF/README.md

-#LHF: Low Hanging Fruit a recon tool for penetration testing.
+#LHF: Low Hanging Fruit a recon tool for penetration testing

 #To install dependencies: